 She fell to her knees, and put her arms into the flames up to her elbows.

-The fire flared like a meteor striking the sun, and puffed and roiled over her bowed head, consuming what she had but moments ago placed inside of it.
+The fire flared like a meteor striking the sun.
+Flames puffed and roiled over her bowed head, consuming what she had but moments ago placed inside of it.

-One by one, the skins of our enemies dropped like sacks of muddy sand, the layers beneath exposed to the damage they inflicted in ways they’d not anticipated.
+One by one, the skins of our enemies sloughed off, and dropped like sacks of muddy sand.

-Their flayed forms issued terrified screams, and the remnants of our forces laid into them with renewed fervor, butchering them before they collapsed, offering no more resistance than spring lambs.
+The screams were blood-curdling, and the remnants of our forces laid into the meat of them with renewed fervor, butchering them as they collapsed.
+They offered no more resistance than spring lambs.

 She sensed my eyes, and turned.
 Her own visage now filled me with revulsion, where before she’d stirred me against my will.